Professional and Institutional Development Program: Program guidelines

-These Guidelines provide information on eligibility, assessment, approval, and reporting requirements.
-Each region has an independent budget for the Professional and Institutional Development Program, for use in funding projects that will benefit the governance capacity of First Nations and Inuit communities in that region.
+These guidelines give information on eligible projects, eligibility, application, assessment, approval, and reporting requirements.
+Each region has an independent budget for funding projects part of the P&ID Program that will benefit the governance capacity of First Nations and Inuit communities in that region.

 Effective governance will be advanced by projects that develop governance capacity in any of the following 10 core functions of government: